Best Savings Account UK 2026: Easy Access vs Fixed vs ISA

 FSCS Protection and Account Safety

-The Financial Services Compensation Scheme covers up to £85,000 per banking licence per person.
+The Financial Services Compensation Scheme covers up to £120,000 per banking licence per person, raised from £85,000 on 1 December 2025.
 Two practical points:

 - The protection is per banking licence, not per account or per brand.
 Several "different" banks share a single FSCS licence (e.g., HSBC and First Direct, NatWest and RBS for some products).
-Check the FSCS register if you have more than £85k anywhere.
+Use the FSCS bank and savings checker if you have more than £120k anywhere.

 Frequently Asked Questions